 What about leaning INTO my comfort zone?
 That’s exciting!
 I love the possibility of stepping INTO my comfort zone to get all that I really, really want!

-An FOM client actually experienced this firsthand.
+A Frame of Mind Coaching client actually experienced this firsthand.

 He had a natural ability to connect with people.
 He and his coach hit it off right away, and through stories that he told her, she could tell that others could relate to him just as easily.
 But he also had a gnawing tendency to push away the people closest to him.

 At some point in his life, someone had told him that he needed connection too much − that he was too dependent on being with others.
 So even though he had this amazing ability to bond with people, he thought that doing so was bad.